Mwaseemzakir/Newsletter/README.md

-# Newsletter Issue Code
+# Newsletter

 This repository contains code of all of my newsletter issues

 ## Originally Published

-You can read complete newsletter on [My Blog](https://mwaseemzakir.substack.com/)
+You can read complete newsletter issues on substack, to get the updates on new issues, subscribe to my newsletter [here](https://mwaseemzakir.substack.com/)

+And for daily updates, follow me on [Twitter](https://twitter.com/mwaseemzakir) and LinkedIn [here](https://www.linkedin.com/in/mwaseemzakir/)

+## Wanna Support?
+If you find value in my newsletter and wish to offer support, consider becoming a [Patreon](https://www.patreon.com/mwaseemzakir)

+I've extensively covered over 150+ .NET topics with accompanying code, consolidating valuable insights in one comprehensive resource.

+Your contribution ensures the continued creation of high-quality content and access to a wealth of curated information